Snuff film: Rumors related to serial killers and other controversies

 In subsequent years, more urban legends emerged about snuff movies.
 Notably, multiple serial killers were rumored to have produced snuff films: however, no such videos were proven to exist.
 Henry Lee Lucas and his accomplice Ottis Toole claimed to have filmed their crimes, but both men were "pathological liars" and the purported films were never found.
 Charles Ng and Leonard Lake videotaped their interactions with some of their future victims, but not the murders.
 Lawrence Bittaker and Roy Norris made an audio recording of their encounter with one victim, though not of her death.
 Likewise, Paul Bernardo and Karla Homolka made videos of Bernardo sexually abusing two victims, but did not film the murders.
 In all those cases, the recordings were not intended for public consumption and were used as evidence during the murderers' trials.

 Over the years, several films were suspected of being "snuff movies", though none of these accusations turned out to be true.
 A similar controversy concerned the filming of the video for the 1989 song "Down in It" by Nine Inch Nails, in which Trent Reznor acted in a scene which ended with the implication that Reznor's character had fallen off a building and died.
 To film the scene, a camera was tied to a balloon with ropes.
 Minutes after filming started, the ropes snapped and the balloons and camera flew away, eventually landing on a farmer's field in Michigan.
 The farmer later handed it to the FBI, who began investigating whether the footage was a snuff film portraying a person committing suicide.
 The FBI identified Reznor and the investigation ended when it was confirmed that Reznor was alive and the footage was not related to crime.

-Around 2018, a conspiracy theory called "Frazzledrip", related to Pizzagate and QAnon, purported the existence of a snuff video where Hillary Clinton and her aide Huma Abedin murdered a young girl as part of a Satanic ritual.
+Around 2018, a conspiracy theory called "Frazzledrip" and related to Pizzagate and QAnon, purported the existence of a snuff video where Hillary Clinton and her aide Huma Abedin murdered a young girl as part of a Satanic ritual.